Early Years, New York State

-Charles and Judyís passports were confiscated.
-When the passports were restituted in 1961 they decided to move abroad for a year.
+Charles and Judy's passports were confiscated.
+When the passports were returned in 1961 they decided to move abroad for a year.
 They sold their car, packed some steamer trunks and we crossed the Atlantic aboard the SS Atlantic.
 The crossing took eight days and to us kids was glamorous and exciting.
-Our dining room waiter was named Roy and I was in awe of his seaman's uniform.
+Our dining room waiter was named Roy and I was awed by his seaman's uniform.

-Since the plan was to return to the USA after a year, Charles and Judy put us two elder kids, then aged seven (me) and fourteen (Martha), into an American school in Rome.
+Since the plan was to return to the USA after a year, Charles and Judy put us two elder kids, then aged seven (me) and fourteen (Marthe), into an American school in Rome.
 Katy, aged four, went for a year to an Italian preschool where she learned to spell phonetically as it is done in Italian, and has had interesting English spelling ever since.

 When that year ended, Charles and Judy said, "We're starting to learn Italian and we just found a good apartment.
 Letís stay another year."
-The second year stretched into twelve years, I grew comfortable with the culture of Italy, and I regret that I did not instead attend Italian schools.
+That stretched into twelve years.
+I grew comfortable with the culture of Italy, and -- many years later -- I regret that I had not attended Italian schools.
 It was a wonderful childhood nonetheless.
 My academic life was in English and my social life was in Italian, as I had more fun with Roman kids than with the oddly isolated and insular American ex-pats, oil company families (we called them Aramcons) and army brats.

-During high school, I worked occasionally after school dubbing (adding voiceovers in special recording studios) Italian "spaghetti westerns" (shot in the deserts of Sardinia to look like Texas) into English for the American market.
+During high school, I worked after school dubbing (adding voiceovers in recording studios) Italian "spaghetti westerns" (shot in the deserts of Sardinia to look like Texas) into English for the American market.
 My boyhood voice is in hundreds of mediocre movies.
-The money I earned enabled me to buy motorbikes and electric guitars.
-I was in a rock and later jazz band with some Roman buddies, and my social life was largely in Italian or, more precisely, Romanaccia, the street vernacular of Rome.
+The money I earned bought motorbikes and electric guitars.
+I was in a rock and later jazz band with some Roman buddies, and my social life was largely in Italian or, more precisely, Romanaccia, the street argot of Rome.